 Innovators' Circle Special Awards

-The Innovators’ Circle program is an internal foundation at Abington Health that invests in innovative people and ideas with great potential for the future of healthcare.
-Overseen by an Executive Leadership and Allocation Committee of community leaders and a Clinical Advisory Committee comprised of leading Abington physicians and nurses, the Innovators Circle Program has funded 45 innovative projects since 2005.
+The Innovators’ Circle program invests in innovative people and ideas with great potential for the future of healthcare.
+Overseen by a committee of community leaders and a committee of leading Abington physicians and nurses, the Innovators’ Circle program has funded 72 innovative projects since 2005.